 If you are a seasoned blogger, chances are that you are very much aware of how crucial the speed of page loading is to a website.
+You should also get help from one of the best wordpress designer agencies.
 But for the benefit of the newbie, here are some of the reasons why you should speed up the loading time of your website:

 - Page loading speed is one of the things being taken into the calculation of ranking algorithm by search engines like Google in determining your website’s SEO ranking.
 The faster your website loads, the higher its ranking.